-If you have questions, Igel Orthodontics has the answers!
-Orthodontics may seem complicated, but Dr. Igel and his team want to make sure that your entire experience with our office and your orthodontic treatment in Omaha, Nebraska, is a positive one.
-You may have questions about how to get ready for your visit, what will happen when you see Dr. Kort Igel and what types of treatment we offer.
+If you have questions, Igel & Chartrand Orthodontics has the answers!
+Orthodontics may seem complicated, but Dr. Igel, Dr. Chartrand and their team want to make sure that your entire experience with our office and your orthodontic treatment in Omaha, Nebraska, is a positive one.
+You may have questions about how to get ready for your visit, what will happen when you see Dr. Igel and Dr. Chartrand and what types of treatment we offer.
 You may also want to know more about the products that we provide and how you can make the most of them.

-If you have a question that we have not answered here or would like to schedule a visit with Dr. Igel, call (402) 330-1152 to speak with a member of his team.
+If you have a question that we have not answered here or would like to schedule a visit with Dr. Igel or Dr. Chartrand, call (402) 330-1152 to speak with a member of their team.

 Before Your Visit